We hear a this a lot: Should I put prices on my website? After all, when you go to buy anything else online, there’s a clear price.

 This is another case where you can set yourself up for frustrating conversations.
 Say you want to sell a package for online business owners with web copy for five pages, a welcome email, and a Facebook ad.
 Even if you say something like, “starting at $X” you’ve now created an anchor price in your prospective clients’ brains.

-You get on that discovery call, you talk with your client and realize they do, indeed, need this package.
+You get on that discovery call (make sure to check out our video below!), you talk with your client and realize they do, indeed, need this package.
 But their five pages require a lot more time and research to create than your base rate.

 So, you send the client a rate twice as high as your base price.
 What do you think your client is going to say?